exonum/exonum-doc/src/get-started/create-service.md

 ---
 # Cryptocurrency Tutorial: How to Create Services

-In this demo we create an Exonum service that implements a minimalistic cryptocurrency, and a single-node blockchain network processing requests to this service.
+In this tutorial we create an Exonum service that implements a minimalistic cryptocurrency, and a single-node blockchain network processing requests to this service.
 The service accepts two types of transactions: creates a wallet with a default balance and transfers money between wallets.

-You can view and download the full source code of this demo [here](https://github.com/exonum/cryptocurrency).
+You can view and download the full source code of this tutorial [here](https://github.com/exonum/cryptocurrency).

 For didactic purposes, the
-demo is simplified compared to a real-life application; it does not feature a client part and does not use [Merkelized data collections](../architecture/storage.md#merklized-indices).
+tutorial is simplified compared to a real-life application; it does not feature a client part and does not use [Merkelized data collections](../architecture/storage.md#merklized-indices).
 A tutorial adding these features is coming soon.

 ## Create Rust Project

-Exonum is written in Rust and you have to install the stable Rust compiler to build this demo.
+Exonum is written in Rust and you have to install the stable Rust compiler to build this tutorial.
 If you do not have the environment set up, follow [the installation guide](./install.md).

 Let’s create minimal crate with the **exonum** crate as a dependency.